From the Cognac region to the sea by bike on the Flow Vélo

 Overnight in Rochefort.

-Day 6 - from Rochefort to La Rochelle - 50 km
+Day 6: From Rochefort to La Rochelle (50 km)

 Today's stage follows the coast along the Vélodyssée, through Fouras and Châtelaillon, before crossing the Baie d'Yves nature reserve.
 Then on to La Rochelle, a historic port city famous for its old harbour, medieval towers and rich maritime heritage.